ovotech/cloud-key-rotator/README.md

 per-service-account-basis with the `RotationAgeThresholdMins` field.
 Key ages are always measured in minutes.

-`cloud-key-rotator` won't attempt to rotate a key until it's passed the age threshold you've set (either default or the key-specific).
-This allows you to run it as frequently as you want without worrying about keys being rotated too much.
+`cloud-key-rotator` will not attempt to rotate a key until it's passed the age threshold you've set (either default or the key-specific).
+This allows you to run it the tool frequently as you want without worrying about keys being rotated too excessively.

 ### Key Locations

-Key locations is the term used for the places that keys are stored, that ultimately get updated with new keys that are generated.
+"Key locations" is the term used for the places where keys are stored, which will ultimately be updated with the new keys that are generated.

 Currently, the following locations are supported:

-- EnvVars CircleCI
+* EnvVars CircleCI
-- Secrets in GKE
+* Secrets in GKE
-- Files (encrypted via [mantle](https://github.com/ovotech/mantle) which
+* Files (encrypted via [mantle](https://github.com/ovotech/mantle) which
 integrates with KMS) in GitHub

 ## Rotation Process

-By design, the rotation process is sensitive; it attempts to verify its actions as much as possible, and aborts immediately if it sees any errors.
-The idea behind this approach is that it should be quick to re-run the tool (with new keys being created) once issues have been resolved.
-Cloud Providers usually limit the number of keys you can have attached to a Service Account at any one time, so worth bearing this in mind when re-running manually after seeing errors.
+The tool attempts to verify its actions as much as possible and aborts immediately if it encounters an error.
+By design, the tool does **not** attempt to handle errors gracefully and continue, since this can lead to a "split-brain effect", with keys out-of-sync in various locations.

-The alternative to this, is for `cloud-key-rotator` to attempt to gracefully handle errors, and for someone to manually patch things up afterwards.
-This approach could lead to split-brain effect of key sources (places where the keys are used) and confusion around what needs to be done before the old key can be deleted.
-After all sources are using the new key, the same thing may happen on the next key rotation, which doesn't lend itself well to automation.
+It should be quick to re-run the tool (with new keys being created) once issues have been resolved.
+Note that cloud providers usually limit the number of keys you can have attached to a Service Account at any one time, so it is worth bearing this in mind when re-running manually after seeing errors.

 Only the first key of a Service Account is handled by `cloud-key-rotator`.
 If it handled more than one key, it could lead to complications when updating single sources multiple times.

 ## Key Sources

-The `AccountKeyLocations` section of config holds details of the places where the keys are stored.
-E.g.:
+The `AccountKeyLocations` section of config holds details of the places where the keys are stored. e.g.:

 ```JSON
 "AccountKeyLocations": [{